JuliaPOMDP/POMDPSimulators.jl/docs/src/rollout.md

 ## RolloutSimulator

 `RolloutSimulator` is the simplest MDP or POMDP simulator.
-When `simulate` is called, it simply simulates a single trajectory of the process and returns the dis counted reward.
+When `simulate` is called, it simply simulates a single trajectory of the process and returns the discounted reward.

 ```julia
 rs = RolloutSimulator()